vibe-d/webchat-tutorial/tutorial/tutorial.md

 				input(type="hidden", name="name", value=name)
 				input#inputLine(type="text", name="message", autofocus=true)

+Note the two `#{id}` elements.
+These insert the contents of the `id` variable that was passed to `render` into the generated HTML code.
+HTML encoding is automatically used to avoid the inserted text interfering with the HTML structure (XSS attacks).

 ![A chat room](3-chatroom.png)

 Implementing a simple form based chat
 -------------------------------------

-We already have a form in our `room.dt`, so let's add a handler for it:
+We already have a form in our `room.dt` to submit chat messages, so let's add a handler for it:

-	void postRoom(string id, string message)
+	void postRoom(string id, string name, string message) {
-	{
-		// TODO: store chat message
+		// TODO: store the chat message
 		redirect("room?id="~id.urlEncode~"&name="~name.urlEncode);
 	}

+This simply redirects back to the chat room, so that multiple messages can be posted in sequence.
 To get a working prototype, let's first add a simple in-memory store of the message history.
-Rooms are created on-demand using the `getOrCreateRoom` helper method.
+Rooms will be created on-demand using the `getOrCreateRoom` helper method.

 	final class Room {
 		string[] messages;